Foundation

 Data Sovereignty

 Your files on your computer.
 Your data, your context, your history.
-Not in someone else's cloud.
-Not locked behind a platform that may change its terms next quarter.
-Different AI tools can read and rewrite the same files because the files belong to you, not to the tool.
-Build the foundation today and every future decision about which AI, which platform, which workflow gets easier.
-The corporations are building the convenient lock-in.
+Not in someone else's cloud, not locked behind a platform that may change its terms next quarter.
+Different AI tools read and rewrite the same files because the files belong to you, not the tool.
+The corporations are building convenient lock-in.
 Data sovereignty is the other path.

 The foundation underneath everything else.
 Your files, your machine, your terms.
 The AI as a tool that serves you, not a platform that owns you.